yamukha/Embedded-Android-Home-IR-Automation/README.md

-For more understanding of raw format read: http://winlirc.sourceforge.net/technicaldetails.html You can find some lircd.conf files for of different remotes in: http://lircconfig.commandir.com/lircd.conf/
+For more understanding of raw format read: http://winlirc.sourceforge.net/technicaldetails.html You can find some lircd.conf files for different remotes in: http://lircconfig.commandir.com/lircd.conf/
 As well as you can clone IR device by examining it using LIRC or WinLIRC: